spamlab-iee/os/docs/tutorial.rst

 .. image:: images/os_tocher_props_projection.png
     :align:   center

-Most plot options for the Project plot tab on the main window are located on this first tab, with the exception of contour plots.
+Most plot options for the Projection plot tab on the main window are located on this first tab, with the exception of contour plots.
 Try to change some options, as the color and size of the poles on the top left group, disable the pole and great circle of the first and second eigenvectors and change the